 12. Upgrade the RAM in your computer

-Good RAM and CPU are essential for a computer dedicated to audio production.
+A large amount of RAM and a powerful CPU are essential for a computer dedicated to audio production.
 When your computer’s RAM gets full, your whole computer can lag.
+You should aim for at least 16 GB of RAM and a quad-core CPU operating at 2.4 GHz or higher.

-Upgrade the RAM of your computer so that when you record through MIDI your computer has enough RAM to store data without overloading, avoiding latency.
+Upgrade the RAM of your computer so that when you record through MIDI your computer has enough RAM to store data without overloading, avoiding latency issues.

 13. Time for a new computer

-Audio production software and equipment requires a more powerful computer than one intended for internet browsing and emails.
+Audio production software requires a more powerful computer than one intended for internet browsing and emails.

 When choosing a new computer, look for one with a multi-core processor, a good CPU, and a minimum of 4 gigs of RAM.
 Try to get a newer model with 3.0 USB ports, like most newer Macbooks.